kiyoshisasano/agent-pld-metrics/pld_runtime/README.md

 * examples, demos, and field experimentation
 * production-facing integrations where stability matters

+### ⚠️ Note on SimpleObserver

+`SimpleObserver` (located under `ingestion/simple_observer.py`) is a **Level-5 convenience wrapper** that automates:

+* EventContext construction
+* turn sequencing
+* latency measurement
+* optional detector invocation

-Note: SimpleObserver is a Level-5 convenience wrapper and is not part of the stable top-level API surface.
-It is intended for ergonomic integrations and may evolve independently of the core runtime bridge.
+It is **not part of the stable public API surface**, and may evolve independently of the core bridge.
+External integrations seeking long-term stability should rely on `RuntimeSignalBridge`.

 ---

-### Design Intent
+## Design Intent

-This API exists to ensure that **external integrations remain stable** even if the internal folder structure evolves.
+This API ensures that **external integrations remain stable** even if the internal folder structure evolves.

 It establishes: